Rejection reason

 What should I check first?

-Check whether the face is clear, sharp, centred, and free from hands, bedding, or other distractions.
+Check first whether the face is clear, sharp, centred, and free from hands, bedding, or other distractions before you decide to keep the frame or move into an age-specific retake route.

-Where should I start if I need to retake it?
+Where should I start if I need to retake a rejected baby passport photo?

 Ready to start